zachary-palmertree/Programming-Practice/README.md

 5. `git add <files>`
 6. `git commit -m "<commit message>"`
 7. `git push` to push your local repository to the remote repository

+# Top Programming Languages
+According to IEEE Spectrum, the top languages in terms of job opportunites (in order of best to worst) are:
+1. SQL
+2. Python
+3. Java
+4. JavaScript
+5. C++
+6. C#
+7. C
+8. HTML